What you need to know

 Read President Reif’s July 7 letter to the MIT community and view the Frequently Asked Questions for information about what life on campus will look like this fall.
 The Academic Policy and Regulations Team (APART) has additionally outlined emergency academic regulations and grading policies for the fall term.

 The following outlines how decisions affect fall academics.

 Subjects that can be taught remotely will be taught remotely.
 Some classes will have in-person components.
 Academic continuity resources can be found on our website.

-The fall Subject Listing & Schedule will be published on Friday, July 17.
+The fall Subject Listing & Schedule was published on Friday, July 17.
 Subjects with an in-person component will list a classroom.
 Virtual subjects and sections will be listed as virtual.
 For subjects that are being held on campus, but in-person attendance is not required, the description will contain a note to that effect.

 Pre-registration for continuing students will open on Monday, July 20.
 The deadline for continuing students to select preferences for fall CI-H/CI-HW subject is Friday, July 31.
 The deadline to complete pre-registration is Friday, August 14.
 First-year students will register as part of their orientation activities.

 For MIT students: MIT undergraduates will be allowed to cross-register for remote classes at Harvard, and Wellesley during the fall term.
 Students should review the instructions and deadlines specific to each institution.

 For non-MIT students: Cross-registration opportunities will be available during the fall semester for remote classes only.
 Instructors will also have the discretion to refuse cross-registration requests if they cause an undue burden on class availability and capacity.